ember-learn/cli-guides/guides/appendix/common-issues.md

 [Vagrant](https://vagrantup.com) is a system for automatically creating and setting up development environments that run in a virtual machine (VM).

-Running your Ember CLI development environment from inside of a Vagrant VM will require some additional configuration and will carry a few caveats.
+Running your ember-cli development environment from inside of a Vagrant VM will require some additional configuration and will carry a few caveats.

 ### Ports

-In order to access your Ember CLI application from your desktop's web browser, you'll have to open some forwarded ports into your VM.
-Ember CLI by default uses two ports.
+In order to access your ember-cli application from your desktop's web browser, you'll have to open some forwarded ports into your VM. ember-cli by default uses two ports.

 * For serving assets the default is `4200`.
 Can be configured via `--port 4200`.